cncf/toc/sigs/cncf-sigs.md

 1. SIGs are formed by the TOC.
 Initial SIGs are listed below, and will be adapted over time as required.
 If members of the community believe that additional SIGs are desired, they should propose these to the TOC, with clear justification, and ideally volunteers to lead the SIG.
 The TOC wishes to have the smallest viable number of SIGs, and for all of them to be highly effective (as opposed to a "SIG sprawl" with large numbers of relatively ineffective SIGS).

-2. SIG has three co-chairs, who are TOC Contributors and recognised as unbiased experts in that area.
+2. SIG has three co-chairs, who are TOC Contributors, recognized as experts in that area, and for their ability to co-lead the SIG to produce the required unbiased outputs.

-3. SIG has one TOC liaison who is a voting member of the TOC acting as non-exec chair on occasions when TOC input is deemed necessary by the TOC or the SIG chairs
+3. SIG has one TOC liaison who is a voting member of the TOC acting as an additional non-executive chair on occasions when TOC input is deemed necessary by the TOC or the SIG chairs.

-4. SIG has multiple tech leads who are recognised as unbiased experts in the SIG area, and are recognised leaders of projects in the SIG’s area.
+4. SIG has multiple tech leads who are recognized as (1) experts in the SIG area, (2) leaders of projects in the SIG’s area (3) demonstrating the ability to provide the balanced technical leadership required to produce the required unbiased outputs of the SIG.
 The reason for having separate chair and tech lead roles is to allow responsibility for primarily administrative functions to be separated from deep technical functions and associated time commitments and skill sets.
 Where appropriate, an individual may perform both roles (see below).

 5. Thought and interest diversity is strongly encouraged within SIGs.
-To this end, a supermajority (⅔ or more) of chairs or tech leads from a single group of companies, market segment, etc will be actively discouraged by the TOC.
+To this end, a supermajority (⅔ or more) of chairs or a supermajority of tech leads from a single group of companies, market segment, etc will be actively discouraged by the TOC.

 6. SIG members are self-declared, so that some SIG work is done by volunteers from the TOC Contributors and community.
 To recognise members who make sustained  and valuable contributions to a SIG over time, SIG-defined and assigned roles may be created (e.g. scribe, training or documentation coordinator etc).
 SIG’s should document what these roles and responsibilities are, and who performs them, and have them approved by SIG leads.